 Betty Louise Gillespie, 93, originally of Kansas City, Missouri and most recently of Holts Summit, Missouri, passed away December 16, 2019, after a brief illness.

-To send flowers in memory of Betty Louise Gillespie (Sturgeon), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Betty Louise Gillespie (Sturgeon), please visit our Heartfelt Sympathies Store.

 She was born to the late Shelby and Hazel Sturgeon, June 6, 1926, in Kansas City.
 Betty

 graduated from Southeast High School in 1944.

 She married the late Marion Leroy Gillespie on February 8, 1952 at Rock Hill Baptist Church with

 Reverend Pinkerton officiating.
 They were married for 64 years and lived in the Brookside and South

 Kansas City neighborhoods before Roy passed away in 2016.
 Betty then relocated to mid-Missouri for

 retirement living at The Timbers in Holts Summit.

 Betty is survived by two sons: Michael James Gillespie, of Kansas City; Kelly Patrick Gillespie, and daughter-in-law Diane Kay Thompson Gillespie, of Jefferson City.
 Betty is also survived by a granddaughter: Sarah Patricia Gillespie, of Washington, D.C.